 Revolut Premium And Revolut Metal

-Apart from a fancy card with a fancy, minimalist design, you double the amount of money you can withdraw from ATMs.
-You also have free overseas travel insurance, delayed baggage and flight insurance, disposable virtual cards, and supposedly, exclusive priority 24/7 customer support.
-I will go into these features one by one down below.
+Apart from a fancy card with a fancy, minimalist design, you double the amount of cash you can withdraw from ATMs for free.
+You also have free overseas travel insurance, delayed baggage and flight insurance, and exclusive priority 24/7 customer support.
+I will go into these features one by one later.

-The subscription price, obviously, increases from £6.99/m to £12.99/m.
+The subscription price for this plan increases from £6.99/m to £12.99/m.

 How Does Revolut Premium Compare To The Free Tier?

 As I mentioned before, the fact that you can get £400 from ATMs is no big deal for me.
-I am operating mostly cash-free for almost a year.
+I rarely need to get more than 80-100€ from an ATM per month.

 What Does Revolut Metal Offer?